bellatrix11176/Bellatrix11176/README.md

+## 🧠 Core Idea

+Building systems that detect and correct their own AI-generated drift.

 ## ⚠️ Project Status

 This repository contains experimental systems and frameworks developed using generative AI as part of an active research and prototyping environment.